 DEI stands for Diversity, Equity, and Inclusion.
 Diversity is the presence of differences within a given setting.
-In the workplace, that can mean differences in gender, race, ethnicity, age, sexual orientation, socioeconomic class, and so on.
-Diversity can fall into two categories:
+In the workplace, that can mean differences in experiences, skills, gender, race, and so on.

 Equity is the process of ensuring that practices and programs are impartial, fair, and provide equal opportunities for every individual.